suborbital/docs/website/docs/how-to/se2-go.md

 func main() {
     client := client()

-    // This is a local reference to some SE2 module.
-Nothing has run in SE2 at this point. runnable := se2.NewRunnable("com.suborbital", "acmeco", "default", "rs-hello-world", "rust")
+    // This is a local reference to some plugin.
+Nothing has run in SE2 at this point. plugin := se2.NewPlugin("com.suborbital", "acmeco", "default", "tinygo-hey")

-    // Request template source code for the above SE2 module. template, _ := client.BuilderTemplate(runnable)
+    // Request template source code for the above plugin. template, _ := client.BuilderTemplate(plugin, "tinygo")

-    // Log the default 'hello world' Rust template to stdout log.Println(template.Contents)
+    // Modify the default template
+    modified := strings.Replace(template.Contents, "Hello", "Hey there", 1)
+    log.Println(modified)

-    // Run a remote build for the provided SE2 module and the unmodified 'hello world'
+    // Run a remote build for the provided plugin and the modified 'goodbye world'
-    // template source code.
+    // template.
-    build, _ := client.BuildExtensionString(runnable, template.Contents)
+    build, err := client.BuildFunctionString(plugin, "tinygo", modified)

+    if err != nil {
+        log.Fatal(err)
+    }

     if !build.Succeeded {
-        // Log the compiler output to see why the build failed log.Fatal(build.OutputLog)
+        // Log the builder output to see why the build failed log.Fatal(build.OutputLog)
     }

-    // Deploy the extension (the runnable's .Version field is adjusted here) client.PromoteDraft(runnable)
+    // Deploy the function and get the new reference ref, _ := client.PromoteDraft(plugin)

-    // Execute the extension
+    // Execute the plugin
-    result, _ := client.ExecString(runnable, "world!")
+    result, _ := client.ExecString(plugin, "world!")

     // Log the execution output
     log.Println(string(result))